 Military duty leave

-All employees who are members of, or who are in the process of enlisting for, any of the United States uniformed services are eligible for military duty leave.
+All employees who are members of, or who are in the process of enlisting for, any of the United States uniformed services are eligible for both military training time off and military unpaid leave.

 The University follows the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) and Washington state law, which offer certain rights to employees in the uniformed services.